HVAC – ANSYS Fluent Training Package, 10 Practical Exercises for INTERMEDIATE Users

 Room Heating (HAVC) Steady-State and Transient (Unsteady) Solvers

-Practical exercise number 1 simulates heat transfer by a radiator inside a room.
-In fact, the heater is connected to one of the sidewalls of the room, which acts as a heat source, and its body has a constant thermal flux equal to 1886.792 W.m-2.
+Practical exercise number 1 of the HVAC CFD Simulation Training Package simulates heat transfer by a radiator inside a room.
+The heater is connected to one of the room’s sidewalls, which acts as a heat source, and its body has a constant thermal flux equal to 1886.792 W.m-2.
 The sidewalls and ceiling have a thickness of 0.2 m of wood, which has convection heat transfer with the outside.
 Problem number 2 simulates the airflow inside a room and analyses the heat transfer of a heater inside the room using single-sided ventilation.
-Inside the room, an aluminum radiator is used as a heat source with output energy of 23469 W.m-3.
+Inside the room, an aluminum radiator is used as a heat source with an output energy of 23469 W.m-3.
 Also, a window is placed on one of the lateral walls for the airflow outlet.

 Project number 4 is simulating heat transfer by a radiator inside a room applying a TRANSIENT solver.
 The radiator consists of hot water flow pipes and aluminum fins.
-It is assumed that the hot water flow inside the pipes has a constant temperature, and as a result, the body of the pipes has a constant temperature equal to 353 K. In practical exercise number 8, a fan heater performance and the movement of the heated airflow inside a room are investigated.
-The air inside the room passes over a heater placed on one side of the room and a fan is responsible to push the heated air into the room.
-RNG k-epsilon model is exploited to solve turbulent flow equations and the Energy equation is activated to calculate the temperature distribution inside the computational domain.
+It is assumed that the hot water flow inside the pipes has a constant temperature, and as a result, the body of the pipes has a constant temperature equal to 353 K. In practical exercise, number 8, a fan heater’s performance and the movement of the heated airflow inside a room are investigated.
+The air inside the room passes over a heater placed on one side of the room, and a fan is responsible for pushing the heated air into the room.
+RNG k-epsilon model is exploited to solve turbulent flow equations, and the Energy equation is activated to calculate the temperature distribution inside the computational domain.

 Study number 9 examines the performance of fan-driven airflow inside an office for HVAC operation, including a computer and four lamps.
-The computer is made of plastic and is considered as a heat source equivalent to 700 W.m-3, while each lamp material is glass and a heat source equal to 2500 W.m-3.
-On the upper part of two walls of the office, we install two fans to transfer airflow into the office.
+The computer is made of plastic and is considered a heat source equivalent to 700 W.m-3, while each lamp material is glass and has a heat source equal to 2500 W.m-3.
+We install two fans on the upper part of two office walls to transfer airflow into the office.

 Project number 3 simulates the internal airflow inside an atrium located in a complex.
 The history of the atrium originates from the architecture of ancient Roman houses, and its modern models in recent centuries are multi-story and have a glass roof and a set of windows that usually are located immediately after the main entrances of the buildings.
 This part of the building is used to provide the necessary light for the interior of the building as well as building ventilation.

 Problem number 6 simulates the airflow inside the interior of the double-skin facade of buildings.
-In double-skin facades, the collected air uses heating received from sunlight and move upward due to the effect of buoyancy, causing heating and cooling inside the buildings.
-The purpose of this work is to investigate the effect of buoyancy on the behavior of heated air inside the interior of a double-skin facade.
+In double-skin facades, the collected air uses heating received from sunlight and moves upward due to the effect of buoyancy, causing heating and cooling inside the buildings.
+This work aims to investigate the effect of buoyancy on the behavior of heated air inside the interior of a double-skin facade.

-Finally, practical exercise number 10 is simulating the HVAC inside the room considering a solar chimney.
-The present model consists of two main parts, including the interior of the room and a sloping solar chimney on the ceiling of the room.
-The solar chimney consists of glass plates on its side surfaces that are in contact with the environment and, as a transparent medium, receive the solar energy and also have a plate on its back as a heat-absorbing surface.
+Finally, practical exercise number 10 of the HVAC CFD Simulation Training Package simulates the HVAC inside the room, considering a solar chimney.
+The present model consists of two main parts, including the interior of the room and a sloping solar chimney on the room’s ceiling.
+The solar chimney consists of glass plates on its side surfaces that are in contact with the environment and, as a transparent medium, receive the solar energy and also has a plate on its back as a heat-absorbing surface.

 Reviews